Coarse-Grained Boltzmann Generators: Experiments

 \section{Experiments}

-We evaluate CG-BGs on the Müller–Brown (MB) potential and alanine dipeptide (capped alanine).
+We evaluate CG-BGs on the Müller–Brown (MB) potential and three alanine peptide systems, including alanine dipeptide (Ac-Ala-NHMe, 22 atoms), alanine tripeptide (Ac-Ala$_3$-NHMe, 42 atoms), and alanine hexapeptide (Ac-Ala$_6$-NHMe, 72 atoms).
 Additional experimental details including architectures are provided in §\ref{cnf_experiments} and §\ref{fm_experiments}.
 CG-BG samples are generated and reweighted following the algorithms described in §\ref{algorithms}.

-\xhdr{Datasets} For both systems, we construct unbiased and biased datasets for training and evaluation.
-Biased datasets are generated using enhanced sampling methods to accelerate exploration of configurational space.
-For the MB system, datasets are generated via Langevin dynamics (§\ref{apx:mb_dataset}), with umbrella sampling~\cite{Torrie1977} applied in the biased setting to facilitate transitions between metastable basins.
-For alanine dipeptide, we generate datasets using both explicit and implicit solvent models (§\ref{apx:alanine}).
-Explicit solvent datasets, used for training, are produced using a classical force field~\cite{lindorff2010improved} and include long unbiased trajectories as well as biased simulations from well-tempered metadynamics~\cite{barducci2008well}.
-Implicit solvent datasets are generated with the same force field combined with a generalized Born solvent model, using two parameterizations (OBC1 and OBC2)~\cite{onufriev2004exploring}.
-The explicit solvent trajectories are further coarse-grained using either a \emph{Heavy Atom} mapping (Fig.~\ref{fig:ala2_10beads}a), which retains all heavy atoms, or a \emph{Core Beta} mapping (Fig.~\ref{fig:ala2_6beads}a), which preserves the backbone and $C_\beta$ atoms.
+\xhdr{Datasets} For all systems, we construct unbiased and biased datasets for training and evaluation.
+Biased datasets are generated using enhanced sampling methods to accelerate exploration.
+For the MB system, data are generated via Langevin dynamics (§\ref{apx:mb_dataset}), with umbrella sampling~\cite{Torrie1977} used in the biased setting to improve transitions between metastable basins.
+For peptide systems, datasets are generated using both explicit and implicit solvent models (§\ref{apx:alanine}).
+Explicit solvent data are produced using a classical force field~\cite{lindorff2010improved} and include long unbiased MD trajectories as well as biased simulations obtained via well-tempered metadynamics~\cite{barducci2008well}.
+Implicit solvent data are generated using the same force field in combination with a generalized Born model under different parameterizations (OBC1 and OBC2)~\cite{onufriev2004exploring}.
+For explicit solvent simulations, configurations are further coarse-grained using either a \emph{Heavy Atom} mapping (Fig.~\ref{fig:ala2_joint}a and Fig.~\ref{fig:ala3_and_ala6}a), which retains all heavy atoms, or a \emph{Core Beta} mapping (Fig.~\ref{fig:ala2_joint}f and Fig.~\ref{fig:ala3_and_ala6}f), which retains backbone atoms and the $C_\beta$ position.
 Full details on dataset generation and enhanced sampling procedures are provided in §\ref{datasets}.

-\xhdr{Baselines} Unlike previous BG work~\cite{transbgs, tanScalableEquilibriumSampling2025, tanAmortizedSamplingTransferable2025}, which often treats implicit solvent simulations as ground truth, we use explicit solvent simulations as reference and regard implicit solvent models as baselines.
-For alanine dipeptide, CG reduces the effective dimensionality to either 10 beads (Heavy Atom) or 6 beads (Core Beta).
-To quantify the computational gain via coarse-graining, we use the full 22-atom system as a baseline.
+\xhdr{Baselines} Unlike previous BG work~\cite{transbgs, tanScalableEquilibriumSampling2025, tanAmortizedSamplingTransferable2025}, which often treats implicit solvent simulations as reference, we use explicit solvent simulations as the primary reference and treat empirical implicit solvent models as baselines.
+We additionally report results from atomistic BGs, including TarFlow and ECNF++~\cite{tanAmortizedSamplingTransferable2025} trained on implicit solvent simulation data.